-In this paper, we focus on MVMR using summary data from genome-wide association studies (GWASs) and study the problem of weak IVs in this setup.
-In MVMR, weak IVs are SNPs that are weakly associated with some exposures conditional on the other exposures.
+In this paper, we focus on MVMR using summary data from genome-wide association studies and study the problem of weak IVs in this setup.
+In MVMR, weak IVs are SNPs that are weakly associated with some exposures, conditional on the other exposures.
 Weak IVs present greater challenges in MVMR compared to univariable MR \citep{patel2024weak}.
-First, even when the SNPs have strong associations with each exposure individually (which implies strong IVs in univariable MR), it is possible that their effects on each exposure are highly correlated, making them weakly associated with some exposures conditional on the others \citep{sanderson2021testing}.
-This also means that the common practice of selecting SNPs that are marginally associated with each exposure or even all exposures using a p-value cutoff is insufficient in mitigating the weak IV problem in MVMR.
-Second, unlike in univariable MR, weak IVs in MVMR can bias the estimated direct effects of different exposures either toward or away from the null \citep{sanderson2021testing} and can inflate type I error rates when testing the null hypothesis of no direct effect for an exposure.
-Third, while measuring the IV strength in univariable MR using the first-stage $F$-statistic is well-established \citep{Stock2001:ivtest, sanderson2022Mendelian}, there is little work on how to measure IV strength in MVMR with summary data that accurately reflects the potential for bias or inflated type I errors.
+First, even when the SNPs have strong associations with each exposure individually (which implies strong IVs in univariable MR), it is possible that their effects on each exposure are highly correlated, making them weakly associated with some exposures, conditional on the others \citep{sanderson2021testing}.
+This also means that the common practice of selecting SNPs marginally associated with each exposure, or even all exposures, using a p-value cutoff is insufficient to mitigate the weak IV problem in MVMR.
+Second, unlike in univariable MR, weak IVs in MVMR can bias the estimated direct effects of different exposures either toward or away from zero \citep{sanderson2021testing}, and can inflate type I error rates when testing the null hypothesis of no direct effect for an exposure.
+Third, while measuring IV strength in univariable MR using the first-stage $F$-statistic is well established \citep{Stock2001:ivtest, sanderson2022Mendelian}, there is little work on how to measure IV strength in MVMR with summary data in a way that accurately reflects the potential for bias or inflated type I error rates.